-Pincushion Mountain is located in Peachland which is only 26 km from Kelowna.
-Thanks to its close proximity to Kelowna, it’s great for a quick day hike.
-Plus, there are spectacular vistas throughout the entire trail that make each step just as rewarding as the summit!
+Pincushion Mountain is located in Peachland and is only 26 km from Kelowna, BC.
+Thanks to its close proximity to Kelowna, it’s great for a quick day hike all times of the year.
+Plus, it’s one of those unicorn trails where there are spectacular views throughout the entire trail, instead of just the summit.
+I’m a big fan of those trails!

 What to expect